 This is my version of spring rolls, using some left-over filo pastry I had made for another dish and ingredients that I adore to eat.
 The rolls are very easy to make and a large batch can be made up and frozen until you want to cook them.
 Continue reading “Spiced prawn and crab spring rolls”

 This is my take on cauliflower bhajis: they are great served with cold drinks or just placed on the table with a cool minty dip for people to just tuck into.
+I made these during the semi-final of Britain’s Best Home Cook, and while they needed more heat, they went down very well.
 Continue reading “Simple spiced cauliflower fritters”

 Piccalilli is one of my favourite preserves and making a batch late summer is something of an annual ritual that I always look forward to.
 Continue reading “Piccalilli: a prince among preserves!”